Snapchat/KeyDB-docs/docs/ami.md

 ## Some FAQ’s

 <b>What happens if I don’t specify a user data script when I launch?</b>
-The instance will launch with protected mode enabled, so will not be accessible outside of the loopback adaptor.
+The instance will launch with protected mode enabled, so will not be accessible outside of the loopback adapter.
 This assumes you will SSH into the machine to test or set up further.
 Running `$sudo keydb-setup.sh` will walk you through setup.

 <b>Can I set up FLASH after I launch?</b>
 Yes.
 You can run `$ sudo keydb-flash-setup.sh [option1] [option2]` script as root once you are SSH’d to the instance.
 You can also run the keydb-setup.sh script which will walk through the steps